JackP75/PyDA_domain_adaptation/README.md

 # PyDA - Domain Adaptation

 This repository provides a collection of prominent domain adaptation algorithms implemented in Python.
-The algorithms are organized into three categories: Neural Network-based Methods, Kernel-based Methods, and Statistical Alignment Methods.
+The algorithms are organised into three subpackages: deep (Neural Network-based Method)s, kernel (Kernel-based Methods), and stat (Statistical Alignment Methods).
 All algorithms can be found in "\TL_models".

 ## Neural Network-based Methods